spoorthiuk/spoorthiuk-datascience.github.io/_drafts/git commands.md

 hide_last_modified: true
 ---

+* toc
+{:toc}

-GitHub is a version control tool used by programmers worldwide; other variations of this service are: Gitbash etc. This is very useful in showcasing your work (you can save your scripts and your Jupyter notebooks here), you can also host your website here.
+Let's start with the technicalities: Git is a version control system used for tracking modifications in source code in software development while GitHub is a collaboration and version control platform for storing and managing code.
+More on the differences [here](https://www.simplilearn.com/tutorials/git-tutorial/git-vs-github).
+GitHub is a version control tool used by programmers worldwide; other variations of this service are GitLab, Bitbucket etc. This is very useful in showcasing your work (you can save your scripts and your Jupyter notebooks here), you can also host your website here.

 This is by no means an exhaustive list of commands but what I use regularly.
-Read the Git documenation for more.
 The steps below used to live on a text file on my local computer which I consulted from time to time.
 Hope it serves you well!

+## Downloading Git for Windows
+To download Git, go to [https://git-scm.com/download/win](https://git-scm.com/download/win) and follow the prompts.

-Pushing from a Local Repository to GitHub
+## Pushing from a Local Repository to GitHub

-1. On your local desktop or folder of interest, create a folder you want to clone into (eg Palindrome function folder) and copy the address of the folder
+1. On your local desktop or folder of interest, create a folder you want to clone into (ex: Palindrome function folder) and copy the address of the folder
-2. Open up command line and navigate to the folder using:
+2. Open up Command Line and navigate to the folder using:
  `cd C:\Users\Ibiene\OneDrive\DataScience_MachineLearning\my new folder`
 3. Next, initialize git:
   `git init`